Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Design

-Meituan Select is a large-scale e-commerce platform for community group bulk buying (e.g., fresh vegetables, meat) that is a part of Meituan, and its products have covered 2 600 cities and counties in China.
+Meituan Select is a large-scale e-commerce platform for community group bulk buying (e.g., fresh vegetables, meat) that is a part of Meituan, and its products have covered 2~600 cities and counties in China.
 Products can be bought directly from farmers or distributors, and then be delivered to the community.
 With this e-commerce platform, its daily order volume is more than 30 millions.
 More than 630 million users are registered and use this e-commerce platform.
 The platform is constructed with hundreds of web services (referred as microservices) for, e.g., ordering, allocation, packing, delivery, and payments.

-For the experiments in this paper, we conducted our study with two of those services, denoted as \csA and \csB, chosen by the team at Meituan we are in contact with (as they were currently working on these two web services).
-These services are part of this large microservice architecture, interacting with many other services and databases (as \textit{SUT} shown in Figure~\ref{fig:sut}).
-Both services are RPC-based APIs (i.e., in particular, a modified version of Apache Thrift~\cite{thrift}) implemented with Java.
-Table~\ref{tab:sut-info} presents detailed descriptive statistics of the two case studies, i.e., the number of Java class files, lines of codes and the number of exposed endpoints (i.e., methods that can be invoked via RPC).
-We also report \#Services which is the number of other services that the SUT directly interacts with (as \textit{B} and \textit{D} in Figure~\ref{fig:sut}).
-Among them, \#U is the number of its direct upstream services which the SUT depends on (e.g., \textit{B}), and \#D is the number of its direct downstream services, which call and use the SUT (e.g., \textit{D}).
+Table~\ref{tab:sut-info} presents detailed descriptive information of all five SUTs employed in the two user studies for studying effectiveness of \evo on enterprise APIs at Meituan, e.g., the number of Java class files, lines of codes and the number of exposed endpoints (i.e., methods that can be invoked via RPC).
+In 2021, we firstly conducted the user study with two of those services at Meituan, denoted as \csA and \csB.
+In 2023, the second study was conducted with three cases studies, denoted as \csC, \csD and \csE.
+Note that \emph{CS1} and \emph{CS2} refer to the same services.
+But, in 2023, we could not conduct the experiment with the SUTs using the same version as 2021, as these services (not only the two services under test but also all the interacted services and databases) have been significantly evolved since then to satisfy Meituan's business requirements (see Table~\ref{tab:sut-info}). \#Services is the number of other services that the SUT directly interacts with (as \emph{B} and \emph{D} in Figure~\ref{fig:sut}).
+Among them, \#U is the number of its direct upstream services which the SUT depends on (e.g., \emph{B}), and \#D is the number of its direct downstream services, which call and use the SUT (e.g., \emph{D}).
 Note that here we only report the number of services with direct communications.
-For instance, the the upstream services of \csA have further upstream services, e.g., \textit{A} for \textit{B} in Figure~\ref{fig:sut}.
+For instance, the upstream services of \emph{SUT} have further upstream services, e.g., \emph{A} for \emph{B} in Figure~\ref{fig:sut}.